morgangiraud/morgangiraud.github.io/README.md

 - I'm using prettier to ensure a cool code style, check the `package.json` file for associated commands.

+## Website banner

+I made a banner to advertise something about my situation.
+Depending on the situation make sure to comment/uncomment the seciont in `<!-- Banner: start -->` & `<!-- Banner: end -->`

 ## TODO

 - Website: Create a section for pet projects